CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

 # startnow-Intro-to-Python-buildpacks

-This is a repo focuses on walking through the basics of using a python build pack to build your docker containers.
+This repo walks through the basics of using a python build pack to build your docker containers.

 This app leverages `https://registry.buildpacks.io/searches/python` and the Cisco DevNet [ACI Always On Sandbox](https://devnetsandbox.cisco.com/RM/Topology) to gather FabricOverallHealth and also verify Tenants in ACI.